Getting that sweet bass sound really isn’t so hard if you know the basics. The right low pass frequency can make a big difference!

 Contents

-A ).
-That’s because the cone size is large enough to produce bass waves well unlike smaller speakers. has a specific range of it’s best suited for – pretty much only low-end bass in most cases (this is true for both a home or
+A subwoofer has a specific range of sound it’s best suited for – pretty much only low-end bass in most cases (this is true for both a home or car audio system).
+That’s because the cone size is large enough to produce bass audio waves well unlike smaller speakers.

-Likewise, a (in most cases) is poor at producing in music like vocals or treble due to its limited .
-We want to prevent that from happening so choosing the correct is important.
+Likewise, a subwoofer (in most cases) is poor at producing high frequency audio in music like vocals or treble due to its limited frequency response.
+We want to prevent that from happening so choosing the correct cutoff frequency is important.

 Table #1: Recommended home subwoofer low pass frequencies